Faculty: Frequently Asked Questions (FAQs)

 Expand All

-If a student is approved for accommodations through SAS, they will deliver a formal letter to you that provides information on their approved accommodations.
-If you have questions about how to implement a student’s accommodations, we encourage you to first check out our Faculty FAQs on our website.
+If a student is approved for accommodations through SAS, they will send a formal letter to you that provides information on their approved accommodations.
 If you still have questions, please contact SAS at access@brandeis.edu or call the Academic Services main phone line at 781-736-3470 to request to speak with a SAS staff member.

 Yes.
 The accommodations in the accommodation letter have already been approved by SAS.
 It is not appropriate to ask a student if they need the accommodations, or to disclose their conditions/disabilities.
 If you are concerned about the appropriateness of an accommodation that is mentioned in the letter or have questions about how to implement the accommodations, you can contact SAS (access@brandeis.edu) or call the Academic Services main phone line at 781-736-3470 to request to speak with a SAS staff member.